-I'm backend & UX-developer.
+I'm backend & frontend developer.
 Music addict.
-Fond of different crazy stuff, like iframes on iOS.
+Fond of different crazy stuff, like iframes on iOS (sarcasm).
 Author of slash conspiracy theory.
 You never know when one slash will ruin your whole routing.

 Still reading this?
 Great, so, uhm, don't take a word above seriously.
 Except the first sentence maybe.
-You see, my music dealer ...
+You see, ...

 An interesting work without a doubt.
 Short videos on the desktop version of the home page give you a clear idea of what selected project is about.
 Every case study page has its own feel, but small animated details make them even more special.

 Every page has great visual effect mainly due to high quality images.
 And the page loads quickly enough.
 High speed of processing the request on the server and content optimization do their job.
 However, for a site that is heavily dependent on visual experience, some animations need to be improved:

 And a small observation.
 Looks like you animate the preloader concerning the direction of history navigation.
 An interesting feature, but your determination method doesn't always work correctly in appropriate situation (when you forward and backward pages aren't the same).

 Although I've described issues mostly, this doesn't mean that I didn't like this work.
 On the contrary, I think it's a decent project to be recommended to favorite status.
 Good luck!

 For over a decade, I have been designing things.
 Focusing on UX/UI for mobile and custom software application development, Brand Identity/Vision and Front-End.

 Team lead and a successful product maniac.
 Self motivated detail hunter.
 Flexible.
 Communicative.
 During my career I have crafted mobile and desktop applicati...

 I would like to add just one small thing.